 Nominations and Contact

-Nominations must be received by January 1, 2021 and must include three (3) copies of the article (PDFs or photocopies of the printed article) and a brief (500 words) nominating statement.
+Nominations must be received by December 1, 2021 and must include five (5) copies of the book and a brief (500 words) nominating statement.
 Electronic submissions are accepted.
-Please send materials to:
+Alternatively, please send all materials to:

 Tarez Samra Graban